daattali/beautiful-jekyll/_drafts/octant-vmware-open-source-ui-dashboard-for-kubernetes.md

 ### Download Octant

 First we need to download Octant.
+It is available on Linux, Windows and MacOS, both on 64bit as well as ARM and ARM64.
+I will download the Windows build in my case.